lucasholucasho/UShop/README.md

 Description
 -------------

 This is a location-based shopping app that uses your location to search for products near you (courtesy of the Retailigence API).
-From the search results page (complete with information about the store and product, along with estimated distance), you can select a store and call an Uber there (thanks Uber API!).
+From the search results page (complete with information about the store and product, along with estimated distance), you can select a store and request an Uber ride there (thanks Uber API!).

 How to run